 For DDR Dual I/O Read commands, there is a latency required after the last address bits are shifted into IO0 and IO1, before data begins shifting out of IO0 and IO1.
-There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table or the Enhanced High Performance LC (EHPLC) table.
-The number of latency (dummy) clocks is determined by the frequency of SCK (see Table 32 or Table 34).
+There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table (see Table 27) or the Enhanced High Performance LC (EHPLC) table (see Table 29).
+The number of latency (dummy) clocks is determined by the frequency of SCK (see Table 27 or Table 29).
 The number of dummy cycles is set by the LC bits in the Configuration Register (CR1).